UMDCyberEdu/umdcyberedu.github.io/notes.md

 Please write helpful commit messages that briefly state what changes were made.
 For example, "updated page" is not helpful, but "formatted content and resized header and footer" is helpful.

 ### Inlining CSS, JavaScript?
 This depends on the case and who you ask.
 Some say if you have small amounts of css and javascript (like a few lines) then it's alright for it to be inline.
-It'll load fast.
-But inline css and javascript won't be cached by the visitor's browser, making it unideal for large amounts of css and javascript.
+It'll load fast. **But inline css and javascript won't be cached by the visitor's browser**, making it unideal for large amounts of css and javascript.
 It's more organized to keep it external.

 ### Assets/Images
 Please compress all images you add.
-Images should be less than 50kb.
+Images, after compression, should be less than 75kB (the lower, the better).
+This will decrease the load time for images.

 https://compressor.io/